-The model 6500 is an addressable long range projected beam smoke detector designed to provide open area protection.
+The model 6500R is a conventional long range projected beam smoke detector designed to provide open area protection.
 It consists of a combined transmitter/receiver unit and a reflector.
 Smoke entering the area between the two components causes a reduction in the signal returned to the receiver.
-When the obscuration reaches the alarm threshold, selected at the transmitter/receiver unit, the detector generates an alarm signal.
+When the obscuration reaches alarm thresholds, selected at the transmitter/receiver unit, the detector generates an alarm signal.
 Complete blockage of the beam causes a fault signal.
 Slow changes in obscuration due to a build up of dirt or dust on the lens of the detector are compensated for by a micro-controller that continuously monitors the signal strength and periodically updates the alarm and fault thresholds.
-When the self-compensation circuit reaches its limit, the detector generates a fault signal, indicating the need for service.
+When the selfcompensation circuit reaches its limit, the detector generates a fault signal, indicating the need for service.
 After local testing is complete, the yellow LED will blink a pattern to indicate the level of drift compensation employed during the test (see Blinks Output by Yellow LED table at back of manual).

-The model 6500S includes an integral servo controlled calibrated test filter, which allows automatic remote alarm testing.
+The model 6500RS includes an integral servo controlled calibrated test filter, which allows automatic remote alarm testing.

-SPECIFICATIONS
+SPECIFICATIONS: